sodot-rs/sodot-key-backup-example/README.md

 # Example Client-Server WebApp With Key Backup Using the Sodot MPC SDK

-This is a minimal example project the showcases one way you can leverage the Sodot MPC SDK to create distributed private keys for both ECDSA (on secp256k1) and Ed25591 signature algorithms, and threshold signing using MPC, as well as simulating a key backup and recovery process for ease of use.
+This is a minimal example project that showcases one way you can leverage the Sodot MPC SDK to create distributed private keys for both ECDSA (on secp256k1) and Ed25591 signature algorithms, and threshold signing using MPC, as well as simulating a key backup and recovery process for ease of use.

 More information on the Sodot MPC SDK can be found in Sodot's [technical docs](https://docs.sodot.dev/docs/intro).